mxposed/sickle/README.md

-# Fast and consistent annotation of scRNA-seq experiments by predicting novel and reference cell types with catboost
+# Evaluation of machine learning strategies for classification and unbiased discovery of the new cell types in the single cell RNA-seq datasets
 Code for M.Sc. thesis project

 ## Dependencies